Zach Gowen: World Wrestling Entertainment (2003–2004)

 He made his World Wrestling Entertainment debut on the May 15, 2003 episode of SmackDown! as a planted fan in the audience, who attempted to help Mr. America when he was being attacked by Roddy Piper and Sean O'Haire.
 During the segment, Piper pulled off Gowen's prosthetic leg.
 This began a short collaboration of Gowen and Mr. America, and a feud pitting the two against Roddy Piper and Sean O'Haire.
-This storyline culminated at the Judgment Day pay-per-view when Mr. America, accompanied by Gowen, defeated Piper, who was accompanied by O'Haire.
+This storyline culminated at the Judgment Day pay-per-view on May 18 when Mr. America, accompanied by Gowen, defeated Piper, who was accompanied by O'Haire.

 Gowen's partnership with Mr. America put him on bad terms with Mr. McMahon, as McMahon was convinced Mr. America was Hulk Hogan in disguise.
 On the June 26 episode of SmackDown!, McMahon told Gowen that if he would join his "Kiss My Ass Club", he would be awarded a WWE contract.
 Instead Gowen attacked McMahon.
-As a result, Gowen and Stephanie McMahon were put in a match against The Big Show, in what McMahon billed as the first "real" handicap match (referring to Gowen and his amputee status in addition to the two vs. one parameters of the match).
-With help from both Kurt Angle and Brock Lesnar, Gowen and Stephanie McMahon defeated the Big Show, winning Gowen a contract.
+As a result, Gowen and Stephanie McMahon were put in a match against Big Show on the July 3 episode of SmackDown!, in what McMahon billed as the first "real" handicap match (referring to Gowen and his amputee status in addition to the two vs. one parameters of the match).
+With help from both Kurt Angle and Brock Lesnar, Gowen and Stephanie McMahon defeated Big Show, winning Gowen a contract.
 Gowen's win further fueled the ill-feelings toward him from Mr. McMahon.
-This feud culminated in a one-on-one match between the two at Vengeance in which McMahon defeated Gowen.
+This feud culminated in a one-on-one match between the two at Vengeance on July 27 in which McMahon defeated Gowen.

 Gowen then lost several singles matches to wrestlers including Shannon Moore, Nunzio, and John Cena, with Gowen being attacked by Matt Hardy, Moore's mentor, following each loss.
 The storyline was cut short on the August 21 episode of SmackDown!, when Gowen defeated Brock Lesnar by disqualification after Lesnar broke Gowen's leg in storyline.

 Gowen was absent from television for nearly a month, returning in an interview on the October 2 episode of SmackDown! promoting his in-ring return for the following week.
 In his in-ring return, Gowen lost to Moore following interference from Hardy, reigniting their feud.
-As a result, Gowen and Hardy faced off in a singles match at No Mercy, which Gowen won.
+As a result, Gowen and Hardy faced off in a singles match at No Mercy on October 19, which Gowen won.
 On the October 23 episode of SmackDown!, Gowen lost to Tajiri in a singles match, and afterward was attacked by two of Tajiri's associates.
 Gowen did not return to WWE television due to suffering an injury, and was later released from his WWE contract on February 4, 2004.